ourlifeloop/marketing/src/cms/training-faqs/what-is-the-difference-between-a-resident-request-and-a-community-request.md

 ---
-question: What is the difference between a Resident request and a Community request?
+question: What is the difference between a resident request and a community request?
 answer: >-
   A resident request is a transportation request for one or more specific residents.